Updated January 5, 2024.

 Here are some ideas, listed from least to most expensive.

-Containers with tops If you have a nice deep tray, these short containers can be perfect permanent storage.
+Containers with tops If you have a nice deep tray, these short containers can be perfect for permanent storage.
 I’ve found rounds, rectangles, and tubes.
-Some have attached tops, some do not.
+Some have attached tops; some do not.
 The big disadvantage with these is that they do not have a large place for labels or maps. but they are inexpensive and store a large amount (for a stitcher).

-Small drawer sets are not as pretty and are translucent not clear, but they are easily found in hardware stores where they are used to store nuts and bolts.
+Small drawer sets are not as pretty and are translucent, not clear, but they are easily found in hardware stores where they are used to store nuts and bolts.
 They are great if you have larger quantities of fewer colors and vertical storage space.

 Small round bead containers (pictured above) which are found at bead stores.
 These have several small clear containers that are attached to the tray in the bottom.
 The clear tops make it easy to see the colors, but labels would obscure this.
-Instead make a map and store it inside the lid.
+Instead, make a map and store it inside the lid.
 If you need multiples, try to store like with like so you can label the top things such as “blue & green beads” or “bugles.”
 Then you’ll pick the correct box.

 Portable bead storage systems are made in different sizes that fit snap-in trays.
 These systems are designed to go with you.
-Some can hold several dozen of different colors of beads, although the locking mechanism for the trays can be tricky.
+Some can hold several dozen different colors of beads, although the locking mechanism for the trays can be tricky.

 You might travel slightly further afield and look for containers to hold small scrapbooking supplies.

-Whatever you use, look for the features in the list and you’ll love how easy it is to find your beads!
+Whatever you use, look for the features in the list, and you’ll love how easy it is to find your beads!